-- A. Except as noted in RRS Appendix T, (reproduced below in Section D) protests must fulfill the requirements of RRS Rule 61.
+- A. Except as noted in RRS Appendix T (reproduced below in Section D), protests must fulfill the requirements of RRS Rule 61.
 The most important aspects of this rule are summarized below: - 1.
 Display a red protest flag at the first reasonable opportunity. - 2.
 Attempt immediately to hail the boat protested. - 3.
 Notify the Race Committee of the protest immediately after finishing.
-If no Race Committee is on station, notify a member of the Competition Committee, as soon as practical. - B. Except as noted in RRS Appendix T, (reproduced below in Section D) all protests or requests for redress shall be submitted in writing using the CBYRA, US Sailing, or ISAF protest form.
+If no Race Committee is on station, notify a member of the Competition Committee as soon as practical. - B. Except as noted in RRS Appendix T (reproduced below in Section D), all protests or requests for redress shall be submitted in writing using the CBYRA, US Sailing, or ISAF protest form.
 Forms are available from the Race Committee.
-Forms must be submitted in accordance with SI's. - C. The protest committee shall consist of three HHSA racing members, none having been onboard the protested or protesting boats or committee boat.
-The Rear Commodore/Racing or his designee will appoint the three members to serve on the protest committee. - D. Alternative Procedures for Dispute Resolution - 1.
-HHSA has implemented RRS Appendix T which is a US Sailing Prescription that deals with alternative procedures for dispute resolution.
+Forms must be submitted in accordance with Sailing Instructions. - C. The Protest Committee shall consist of three (3) HHSA racing members, none having been onboard the protested or protesting boats or Committee Boat.
+The Rear Commodore (Racing) or his or her designee will appoint the three members to serve on the Protest Committee. - D. Alternative Procedures for Dispute Resolution - 1.
+HHSA has implemented RRS Appendix T which deals with alternative procedures for dispute resolution.
 We encourage members to consider using these procedures when it is possible to convene a hearing immediately after racing has concluded when: - a.
-All parties can be present - b.
+All parties can be present. - b.
 When a qualified person, knowledgeable of the Rules and approved by the parties, is available to conduct a hearing, whether Arbitration or Protest. - 2.
-The contents of RRS Appendix T are reproduced below for the convenience of HHSA members.
-Sections A and B deal with penalties, Section C deals with hearings, and Section D deals with arbitration. - 3.
-Note that if it is not possible to convene an expedited protest hearing before the protest time limit has expired (i.e. immediately after the race) then the RRS Part 5 Protests, Redress, Hearings, Misconduct and Appeals shall apply.
+The contents of RRS Appendix T are reproduced below for the convenience of HHSA members. - 3.
+Note that if it is not possible to convene an expedited protest hearing before the protest time limit has expired (i.e., immediately after the race), then the RRS Part 5 Protests, Redress, Hearings, Misconduct and Appeals shall apply.

-RRS APPENDIX T - ALTERNATIVE PROCEDURES FOR DISPUTE RESOLUTION
+RRS APPENDIX T - ARBITRATION

-This appendix is a US Sailing prescription.
-One or more sections of this appendix apply only if the sailing instructions so state.
+This appendix applies only if the notice of race or sailing instructions so state.

 The rules in this appendix are intended to improve compliance with the Basic Principle, Sportsmanship and the Rules, and may be used for fleets of boats in major or minor events.